Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Discussion

 \section{Discussion}

-In this paper, the two important technologies used to facilitate off-policy RL for robot motion planning are multi-DoF DMP and IBC.
+This paper uses two important technologies, namely multi-DoF DMP and IBC, to facilitate off-policy RL for robot motion planning.
 They both can be recognized as the proper encoding of expert knowledge.
 The multi-DoF DMP is adapted from conventional motion primitives of which the effectiveness has been verified by many experts and peers.
 From a mathematical point of view, DMP models can be seen as a class of heuristic models dedicated to reducing the dimensionality of a planning problem.
-The dynamic structure of a DMP model reflects how expert knowledge is used to restrict the smoothness and inherent stability of generated trajectories.
-IBC, as an adapted version of BC for imitation learning, provides a different manner to encode expert knowledge by cloning the expert's behaviors in the task.
-Note that these two different sources of expert knowledge might not always be beneficial to the given robot task.
-They may even conflict with each other in certain circumstances.
-A very important technical point of this paper is to flexibly combine the two types of expert knowledge using an off-policy RL framework, such that the resulting motion planning policy is not overfitting to any source of expert knowledge.
-Furthermore, the advantages of both types of knowledge are fully exploited to improve the training speed, generalizability, and reliability of the RL agent.
-The decent results of the simulation and experimental studies provide evidence that the performance of RL can be improved by properly encoding expert knowledge.
+The dynamic structure of a DMP model reflects how heuristics are used to restrict the smoothness and inherent stability of the generated trajectories.
+This represents a different source of expert knowledge other than human demonstrations.
+IBC, as an adapted version of EBC, provides a soft and elegant way to encode the preference among these two sources of expert knowledge, allowing a flexible knowledge fusion without causing overfitting.
+As a result, an IBC-DMP RL agent benefits from improved training speed, stability, and generalizability since it always exploits the advantageous aspect of the knowledge.
+This has been verified by decent results of the experimental studies.

+Based on a series of experimental studies, we can answer the questions raised in Sec.~\ref{sec:intro} as follows. \begin{itemize}[leftmargin=*] \item Firstly, using an off-policy algorithm with experience replay (like DDPG) to build a DMP-based robot motion planner is feasible (using IBC-DMP RL).
+Multi-DoF DMP is suggested for enhanced flexibility. \item Secondly, IBC is a decent way of exploiting human demonstrations to promote the learning of a DMP-based RL agent.
+On the contrary, EBC shows the obvious drawback of overfitting the demonstration data, which may be fatal if the demonstration data does not align with the desired reward. \item Thirdly, the usage of multi-DoF DMP and IBC greatly improves the learning efficiency and generalizability of an RL-based robot motion planner if proper hyper-parameters are selected.
+Unfortunately, similar to other RL-based motion planners, how to determine the best hyper-parameters for an IBC-DMP RL agent is a difficult question and is much dependent on experience. \end{itemize}